Connor-McCartney/Connor-McCartney.github.io/_pages/misc/assembly.md

 There will be some threshold, it could depends on lots of things I think, the compiler, optimisation level, machine architecture, etc.

-For me it was 32 bytes.
+For me it was 32 elements * 8 bytes per element = 256 bytes.

-<= 32 will do individual mov's
+<= 32 elements will do individual mov's

 eg